awslabs/genai-idp-terraform/sources/docs/web-ui.md

 - **Confidence threshold configuration** for HITL (Human-in-the-Loop) triggering through the Assessment & HITL Configuration section
 - Document upload from local computer
 - Knowledge base querying for document collections
+- "Chat with document" from the detailed view of the document
 - **Document Process Flow visualization** for detailed workflow execution monitoring and troubleshooting
+- **Document Analytics** for querying and visualizing processed document data

+## Edit Sections

+The Edit Sections feature provides an intelligent interface for modifying document section classifications and page assignments, with automatic reprocessing optimization for Pattern-2 and Pattern-3 workflows.

+### Key Capabilities

+- **Section Management**: Create, update, and delete document sections with validation
+- **Classification Updates**: Change section document types with real-time validation
+- **Page Reassignment**: Move pages between sections with overlap detection
+- **Intelligent Reprocessing**: Only modified sections are reprocessed, preserving existing data
+- **Immediate Feedback**: Status updates appear instantly in the UI
+- **Pattern Compatibility**: Available for Pattern-2 and Pattern-3, with informative guidance for Pattern-1

+### How to Use

+1. Navigate to a completed document's detail page
+2. In the "Document Sections" panel, click the "Edit Sections" button
+3. **For Pattern-2/Pattern-3**: Enter edit mode with inline editing capabilities
+4. **For Pattern-1**: View informative modal explaining BDA architecture differences

+#### Editing Workflow (Pattern-2/Pattern-3)

+1. **Edit Section Classifications**: Use dropdowns to change document types
+2. **Modify Page Assignments**: Edit comma-separated page IDs (e.g., "1, 2, 3")
+3. **Add New Sections**: Click "Add Section" for new document boundaries
+4. **Delete Sections**: Use remove buttons to delete unnecessary sections
+5. **Validation**: Real-time validation prevents overlapping pages and invalid configurations
+6. **Submit Changes**: Click "Save & Process Changes" to trigger selective reprocessing

+### Processing Optimization

+The Edit Sections feature uses **2-phase schema knowledge optimization**:

+#### Phase 1: Frontend
+- **Selective Payload**: Only sends sections that actually changed
+- **Validation Engine**: Prevents invalid configurations before submission

+#### Phase 2: Backend
+- **Pipeline**: Processing functions automatically skip redundant operations
+  - **OCR**: Skips if pages already have OCR data
+  - **Classification**: Skips if pages already classified
+  - **Extraction**: Skips if sections have extraction data
+  - **Assessment**: Skips if extraction results contain assessment data
+- **Selective Reprocessing**: Only modified sections lose their data and get reprocessed

+### Pattern Compatibility

+#### Pattern-2 and Pattern-3 Support
+- **Full Functionality**: Complete edit capabilities with intelligent reprocessing
+- **Performance Optimization**: Automatic selective processing for efficiency
+- **Data Preservation**: Unmodified sections retain all processing results

+#### Pattern-1 Information
+Pattern-1 uses **Bedrock Data Automation (BDA)** with automatic section management.
+When Edit Sections is clicked, users see an informative modal explaining:

+- **Architecture Differences**: BDA handles section boundaries automatically
+- **Alternative Workflows**: Available options like "View/Edit Data", Configuration updates, and document reprocessing
+- **Future Considerations**: Guidance on using Pattern-2/Pattern-3 for fine-grained section control

+## Document Analytics

+The Document Analytics feature allows users to query their processed documents using natural language and receive results in various formats including charts, tables, and text responses.

+### Key Capabilities

+- **Natural Language Queries**: Ask questions about your processed documents in plain English
+- **Multiple Response Types**: Results can be displayed as:
+  - Interactive charts and graphs (using Chart.js)
+  - Structured data tables with pagination and sorting
+  - Text-based responses and summaries
+- **Real-time Processing**: Query processing status updates with visual indicators
+- **Query History**: Track and review previous analytics queries

+### Technical Implementation Notes

+The analytics feature uses a combination of real-time subscriptions and polling for status updates:

+- **Primary Method**: GraphQL subscriptions via AWS AppSync for immediate notifications when queries complete
+- **Fallback Method**: Polling every 5 seconds to ensure status updates are received even if subscriptions fail
+- **Current Limitation**: The AppSync subscription currently returns a Boolean completion status rather than full job details, requiring a separate query to fetch results when notified

+**TODO**: Implement proper AppSync subscriptions that return complete AnalyticsJob objects to eliminate the need for additional queries and improve real-time user experience.

+### How to Use

+1. Navigate to the "Document Analytics" section in the web UI
+2. Enter your question in natural language (e.g., "How many documents were processed last week?")
+3. Click "Submit Query" to start processing
+4. Monitor the status indicator as your query is processed
+5. View results in the appropriate format (chart, table, or text)
+6. Use the debug information toggle to inspect raw response data if needed

 ## Document Process Flow Visualization